vijaywalter/mistral-7b-instruct/README.md

 They are also compatible with many third party UIs and libraries - please see the list at the top of this README.

+Sequence length note: The model will work at sequence lengths of 4096, or lower.
+GGUF does not yet have support for the new sliding window sequence length mode, so longer sequence lengths are not supported.

 ## Explanation of quantisation methods
 <details>
   <summary>Click to see details</summary>